 In addition, contributions to the Social Medical Insurance Fund will have to be withheld by employers from employees' salaries at the rate of 2%.

-For the purpose of calculating these payments to the fund, an employee's salary will be capped at approximately KZT 425,000 or USD 1,000.
+For calculating these payments to the fund, an employee's salary will be capped at approximately KZT 600,000 or USD 1,390.

-79 Subsoil use taxes
+7.9 Subsoil use taxes